zchking/docs/pages/katalon-studio/docs/testlink-integration.md

 ![](../../images/katalon-studio/docs/Testlink/16-Automated-status.png)

-### Integration of Katalon test scripts with TestLink:
+### Integration of Katalon test scripts with TestLink

 Make a note of the TestLink Key, Testlink Url, Project Name, Test Plan Name, and Build Name created on TestLink.
 These details need to be used in our configuration in below: